 Voting Systems Used

-As of 2020, the District of Columbia primarily uses hand marked paper ballots and optical scanners in polling places, with ballot marking devices for accessibility.
+The District of Columbia primarily uses hand marked paper ballots and optical scanners in polling places, with ballot marking devices for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.